chamath-shanaka/COVID-ara-shop/README.md

 my first project

 This is the final task given by the Python course I took.
-The goal was to create a program tha can keep track of the customers while offering functionality to the seller & customers.
+The goal was to create a simple program that can keep track of the customers while offering functionality to the seller & customers.

 Functions
    - Seller: